MBODM/FizzBuzzCSharp/README.md

 ### What it is

-Tiny .NET 6 project, written in Visual Studio 2022.
+It´s a tiny .NET 6 project, created with Visual Studio 2022.
 There´s not much more to say here.
 It´s just a "simple FizzBuzz example in C#". :wink:

 #### Have fun.